What is an all-cash real estate offer, and should you make one?

 There are plenty of buyers who can afford to do it, too.
 According to data from real estate brokerage Redfin, around 30 percent of home purchases in the first half of 2021 were all-cash deals, the highest figure since 2014.
 In some cities, all-cash offers are becoming the norm.
 For example, more than half of all purchases in Naples, Florida were all-cash deals.

 Not everyone who makes an all-cash offer is going to live in the property, though.
 Some of those homes and condos are income properties, and those owners are often looking to pay no interest to a lender while earning money from tenants or travelers.

 Pros and cons of an all-cash offer

 Cash buyers will still have to deal with some paperwork, too, but the number of documents required is significantly fewer than what is required for a traditional financed closing.
-In a cash closing, Allocco says that cash buyers will sign a settlement statement and a few title company documents.

 How to make an all-cash offer

 - Budget for both the property and extra expenses.
 In addition to having the money for the property, you’ll need to make sure that you can cover other costs such as property taxes, homeowners insurance and moving expenses.

 - Prepare to prove your personal finances.
 A seller isn’t going to simply take your word that you have the money.
 Get proper documentation from your bank that shows you have the funds ready for the transaction.